Electrical wiring in the United Kingdom: Three-phase supply

 Three phase power is usually supplied as needed, for commercial and industrial premises.
-While three phase loads take balanced power from the three phases, any single phase loads are distributed to ensure equal loading of the three phases.
+While three phase loads take balanced power from the three phases, any single phase loads are distributed to try to ensure equal loading of the three phases, and a neutral may be provided to take any imbalance.
 Each row of breakers in the distribution board is fed from a different phase (L1, L2, and L3), to allow 3-pole common-trip breakers to have one pole on each phase.
+The distributor's service head will contain a main fuse for each phase.
+Nominal voltage is usually 230 V AC between phase and neutral, and 400 V AC between phases.

+Some very large industrial facilities may instead receive power at voltages as high as 132 kV AC RMS (high-voltage).

 Isolating devices

 Single-pole switches are most commonly used to control circuits.
 These switches isolate only the line conductor feeding the load and are used for lighting and other smaller loads.
-For larger loads like air conditioners, cookers, water heaters and other fixed appliances a double-pole switch is used, which isolates also the neutral, for more safety.
-A three-pole isolator or circuit breaker is used for three-phase loads, for devices with both permanent and switched supplies (such as bathroom extractor fans) and also at the distribution board to isolate all the phases as well as the neutral.
+For larger loads like air conditioners, cookers, water heaters and other fixed appliances a double-pole switch is used, which also isolates the neutral for greater safety.
+A three or four-pole isolator or circuit breaker is used for three-phase loads, for devices with both permanent and switched supplies (such as bathroom extractor fans) and also at the distribution board to isolate all the phases.
+A three-phase installation with a TT earthing system is an example where four-pole devices would be required.